 If we know you can’t make a particular week, we can ensure that you still received the notes for that week, along with the practices.
-Sometimes it’s even possible to join the training online using Skype.
+Sometimes it’s even possible to join the training online using Skype, or join the corresponding evening course for one week.
 So, don’t worry too much if you know there is one week you can’t make.
 If it’s two or more weeks I can’t make?
 Generally, it’s a good idea to book on the following course – but, every situation is different, so do contact Mark to discuss; for example it may be possible to book a number of one-to-one sessions to cover the content you won’t be able to make.

 Can I pay by…?

 We’re happy to accept payment by bank transfer, credit card, cheque or even cash, and we can invoice organisations with a tiny additional charge, just choose the appropriate option when booking.